phil-blain/CICE-Consortium-CICE-wiki/Testing-CICE.md

 $ cd /archive/Model-Data/CICE/

-The user can ftp the relevant files from these subdirectories.
+Then use standard ftp commands to obtain the relevant files from these subdirectories.

 ## Test results
 (links)